Step-by-step walkthrough of applying for FMCSA operating authority through Motus (motus.dot.gov), the $300 fee, FMCSA review, and the BOC-3 filing.

 - A decision on authority type.
 Motor carrier, broker, freight forwarder, or a combination.
 Each authority type requires its own $300 fee.

-Step 1: File Through URS
+Step 1: File Through Motus

 Step 2: Pay the $300 FMCSA Filing Fee

-Each authority type carries a $300 government filing fee, paid directly to the FMCSA at submission through URS.
+Each authority type carries a $300 government filing fee, paid directly to the FMCSA at submission through Motus.
 A carrier applying for both MC and MC-B authority pays $600; a carrier applying only for MC authority pays $300.
 The fee is non-refundable once the application is submitted, even if the FMCSA later denies the authority.

 Step 4: BOC-3 + Insurance + (for Brokers) Bond